Zenith214/SIGLA/README.md

 ## 📞 Support

-For technical support or questions about the SIGLA system, please contact the development team or create an issue in this repository.
+For technical support or questions about the PULSE system, please contact the development team or create an issue in this repository.

 ---